Spectrae/portfolio/README.md

 # 📄 License

-Licensed under the **MIT License**.
+This project is licensed under the **MIT License**.

 ---

 # 🤝 Contributing

-Pull requests are welcome.
-Open an issue if you'd like to request a feature or report a bug.
+Contributions, issues, and PRs are welcome!